 What is a sworn translation?

-A sworn translation is an official translation completed by a translator who is given the title of “Expert” and sworn in by a “cour d’appel” (or court of appeal) in France, a “Landgericht” (or district court) in Germany or by the Ministry of Foreign Affairs in other countries.
+A sworn translation is an official translation completed by a certified translator who is given the title of “Expert” and sworn in by a “cour d’appel” (or court of appeal) in France, a “Landgericht” (or district court) in Germany or by the Ministry of Foreign Affairs in other countries.

 Translations that are certified by ACS Traduction are valid for all levels of government in France and in most countries abroad, such as Germany, the United Kingdom, the United States, Spain, Italy, the Netherlands, Belgium, Switzerland and Austria.